 The Mathematics curriculum aims to help all students acquire the knowledge and skills they will need to be successful in their learning.
 Mathematics is taught by a team of enthusiastic professionals in a suite of classrooms.
 There is an interactive whiteboard in each room with access to a range of software to further the learning experience of our students.
-A variety of teaching and learning methods are used to challenge and motivate students.
-Formal departmental assessment takes place throughout the year at regular intervals to help allocate students to the appropriate set, to inform students and staff of progress made, and highlight areas for further intervention.
-The school subscribes to www.vle.mathswatch.co.uk which can be accessed from home, via the internet, free of charge.
+A variety of teaching and learning methods are used to challenge and motivate students Formal departmental assessment takes place throughout the year at regular intervals to help allocate students to the appropriate set, to inform students and staff of progress made, and highlight areas for further intervention.
+The school subscribes to several online providers of mathematical enrichment which can be accessed from home, via the internet, free of charge to help students make progress.
 We are also becoming increasingly involved with other online providers of mathematical enrichment.

-Mathematics staff offer help outside of lessons for all students.
+Mathematics staff offer help

+outside of lessons for all students.
 Our high-achieving students are entered for the United Kingdom Mathematical Challenge at Junior and Intermediate Levels. some rewarded with Bronze, Silver or Gold certificates.

-At Key Stage 3 our students will cover:
+At Key Stage 3 our

+- students will cover:

-- Number ■ Algebra
+- Number Algebra

 - Geometry

-- Proportional reasoning

-- Statistics and Probability
+- Proportional reasoning Statistics and Probability